Public Courses – Fall 2025

 The ALEPH Ordination Program (AOP) opens a selected number of our graduate-level seminary courses to the general public.
 Each course has 13 weekly meetings and is conducted via live video conference using Zoom.
-Registration for Spring 2025 courses is now open, and classes begin on February 2.
+Registration for Fall 2025 courses will open on May 15, and classes begin the week of August 24.

 Courses include (see below for details):